Healthdirect Free Australian health advice you can count on.

 How can I help a child with depression?

-Whatever treatment your doctor recommends, your child will need your help practically, to arrange their treatment, and emotionally, since they may be confused or worried about what is happening to them.
+Whatever treatment your doctor recommends, your child will need your help practically, to arrange their treatment.
+They will also need your help emotionally, since they may be confused or worried about what is happening to them.

 It may also help to discuss your child's situation with their teacher and any other adults they spend a lot of time with.
 Making other people aware of what's going on can help them be more sensitive to the situation and give your child extra support.